wavesplatform/docs.wavesplatform/docs/en/ride/advanced/dapp-to-dapp.md

 Features:

 * dApp-to-dApp invocations can be nested.
-* A dApp-to-dApp invocation can contain payments that will be transferred from the balance of the invoking dApp to the balance of the invoked dApp.
 * All invoked callable functions are executed within a single Invoke Script transaction.
+* A dApp-to-dApp invocation can contain payments that are transferred from the balance of the invoking dApp to the balance of the invoked dApp.
+* Payments attached to a callable function invocation can be used in script actions and in payments attached to nested invocations.

 ## Conditions